 - Once the sprouts are chopped and sliced place them in fine mesh strainer/colander and rinse with water to clean out the dirt that's usually hiding between their leaves.

-- In a large skillet/pan lay out the bacon on the cold pan.
+- Lay out the bacon on the cold pan.
 Turn the heat on low and let the bacon cook for 2-3 minutes until crispy and brown.
 Flip it over and continue cooking the other side another 2-3 minutes.
 Remove the bacon from the pan and place on a paper towel lined plate for the time.
 When the bacon is cool enough to handle chop into small bit sized pieces.

 - Without wiping down the pan and the heat still set to low add the garlic and let cook for a minute, stirring the whole time, until fragrant.
 Add the sprouts and the cabbage to the pan and mix with the garlic for about 30 seconds to quickly warm the veggies.
 Turn off the heat.